Wally: The Scarlet Spider. That's your super hero name, right? I heard it on the news.

-- The Atoner: He doesn't try to dwell on it but his past does eat at him from this from time to time, leading him to be this whether he likes it or not.
+- The Atoner: He doesn't try to dwell on it, but his past does eat at him from time to time, leading him to be this whether he likes it or not.

 - Berserk Button: Don't confuse him with Spider-Man.

 - Blade Below the Shoulder: One of the new abilities he has gained since his revival are his "stingers".
 Following the death of the Other in Spider-Verse, he lost them.

 - Broken Pedestal: Considers Peter actually Otto in his body to be one after Issue #20, though the pedestal is somewhat rebuilt once he finds out what happened.

 - Came Back Strong: After being killed by Kraven's daughter Ana, Kaine is resurrected by Ero as an anthropomorphic spider and is "reborn" during Spider-Island with the powers Peter acquired during The Other arc. note After being killed by the Lobos siblings, Ero resurrects him a second time by getting him to embrace his Inner Spider in the same manner Peter did in The Other.

 - Chameleon Camouflage: His suit, which is actually Peter's stealth suit from the Big Time arc, allows him to pull this trick off.